 All Shipped Semen will be prepared and boxed by our Licensed Veterinarian.
 The box will include a Semen Analysis.
 Fedex

-If you’re interested in using our stud Osiris, we offer sided by side in person ai (artificial insemination) or shipped semen (shipped via our Veterinarian through Fedex).
+If you’re interested in using our studs, we offer sided by side in person ai (artificial insemination) or shipped semen (shipped via our Veterinarian through Fedex).

 Due to sexually transmitted diseases even found in dogs, we do not offer natural breedings for the safety of our animals and yours.